dave-hawkins/tailwind-landing-template/readme.md

 ```bash
   npm run dev
 ```

-#### Note

-I am more designer than developer and this is the first thing I've ever really open sourced, please feel free to suggest changes, and call out any mistakes that have been made.

 If you use this template for something, please tell me.
 I'd love to see it going to good use!